sisby-folk/switchy/README.md

 - [Origins](https://modrinth.com/mod/origins) origins
 - [Pehkui](https://modrinth.com/mod/pehkui) height and width

-This means you can adjust profiles to only contain some of the above, e.g. just nicknames, skins, and origins.
+Players can customise which of the above switches with profiles, and even send in-profile chat messages.

 ## Usage

 **Just run `/switchy` and follow the hints!** This covers renaming, toggling components, and making new profiles.

 After this, you can freely switch profiles via `/switch <name>` or by clicking `<switch>` in the profile list.<br/>
-Switching into a profile restores component data to **the state it was in was when you last switched out of that profile**.<br/>
-So to change e.g. a fabric tailor skin for a profile, switch into the profile first, then set the skin as you normally would.
+Switching into a profile restores component data to **the state it was in was when the profile was last used**.<br/> So to change e.g. a fabric tailor skin for a profile, switch into the profile first, set the skin, and switch out.

 You can use `/switchy say` to send a chat message as if you were switched into a specific profile.<br/>
 Use `/switchy edit <name> tag <prefix>text<suffix>` to match regular chat messages based on a pattern.<br/>
-Display names will be formatted slightly differently to styled nicknames/chat, but you can adjust their configs to match.
+Display names look slightly different to styled nicknames/chat, so just adjust their configs to match.

 Profiles are per-world, so speed things up by running `/switchy export` to get your name/skin data to save to a .json file.<br/>
 To import, upload the file (e.g. to [tmpfiles.org](https://tmpfiles.org/)) and paste the link into `/switchy import all <url>`.<br/>